rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

 A quick search in the API docs for "Create a person agent" leads us to ... nothing.
 As I was writing the agents section I notice most of the *curl* examples and their outputs are missing since the upgrade to v1.5.0.
-This provided a teachable moment in the sense I can talk about how to figure out API requirements when the docs are a bit thin.
+This provided a educational moment for me.
+I can talk a little bit about how to sort things when the docs are a bit thin.

 ### Debugging the API docs